ideckia/ideckia/README.md

 Download prebuilt binaries and a basic layout from [here](https://github.com/ideckia/ideckia/releases).
 The client app is [here](https://github.com/ideckia/mobile_client/releases).

+## How to get it working

+* Execute the downloaded binary for the computer.
+When it runs will show the IP and the port where the server is running.
+* Be sure to have the computer and the mobile client connected to the same network.
+* Open up the client app.
+It will look for the server in the IP range 192.168.1.xxx and the 8888 port.
+ * If it doesn't get any response from the server, it will show a screen to insert the IP and the port manually.

 ## Concepts

 * Layout: Bunch of _items_